The Fine Print

 Fellows complete a 360 assessment process and receive a debrief of their results and a coaching session during the summer and fall preceding the start of the their Academy sessions.

-Tuition for Class of 2023 Fellows will be $5,250 for ACC NCR members.
-(The cost of a one-year membership in ACC and ACC NCR will be added to that fee for non-members.
-NOTE: Candidates must be eligible for ACC membership.)
+Tuition for the Class of 2024 will be $5,500 for ACC NCR members and $5,900 for non-members (which includes one year of membership in ACC and ACC NCR).
+NOTE: Candidates must be eligible for ACC membership.

-In addition to the Academy sessions, tuition includes: "360" and behavioral styles assessments; two coaching sessions, and a one-year subscription to the Harvard Business Review.
+In addition to the full Academy program sessions, tuition includes an individual "360" assessment and a behavioral styles assessment, two coaching sessions, and a one-year subscription to the Harvard Business Review.

 The Leadership Academy is a robust cohort-based leadership development program that will take place over a 12-month period.
 In addition to participating in dynamic sessions led by the Academy faculty, Fellows will engage in small group activities, both at the main sessions and in assigned “cohort” groups to prepare for sessions.